Does your small business need a server?

 You can find 2 types of servers for business, hardware and cloud.
 Let’s start with Hardware.

-The first you have to know is that if you want a hardware server you need to count with physical space to set it.
-It will need its own room, installation, backup power, cooling system and security because not everyone should touch this equipment but professionals.
+The first thing you have to know is that if you want a hardware server you need the physical space for it.
+This includes a dedicated room, installation, backup power, cooling system and security.

 3 Types of Hardware Servers